khakhalin/notes/keywords/snowflake.md

 group by GROUPCOL
 ```

-# Qualify
+## Qualify

-Imagine that you want to have one row for every combination of values in target columns (grouping columns).
+Imagine that you want to have one row for every combination of values in target columns (grouping columns), as if preparing a table structure for some manual aggregation.
 You can of course do nested subquery, where in the inner query you load all the data, and then in the outer one group by these columns and do `FIRST`, to get the first row.
 But you can also do this:

 ```sql
 select * from ___